Sinaptik-AI/pandas-ai/docs/getting-started.md

 agent.clarification_question('What is the GDP of the United States?')
 ```

-this will return up to 3 clarification questions that the agent can ask to the user to get more information to answer the query.
+this will return up to 3 clarification questions that the agent can ask the user to get more information to answer the query.

 ### Explanation